Haivision/srt/docs/API-functions.md

 ```

 This function adds a socket to a group.
 This is only allowed for unmanaged
 groups.
-No such group is currently implemented.
+No such group type is currently implemented.

 ### srt_exclude